 1. Create and stick to a budget

-Our first top tip when it comes to taking charge of your finances is to create a budget and stick to it.
-Doing something as simple as this can make a real difference, allowing you to take control and ensure you have the funds to meet any deadlines.
+Our first tip when it comes to taking charge of your finances is to create a budget and stick to it.
+This can make a real difference, allowing you to take control and ensure you have the funds to meet your repayments.

-But exactly how should you go about doing this?
-Well, as a starting point, you’ll need to make a note of your monthly income as well as your monthly expenses.
-This will give you a clear picture of exactly how much you have to work with!
+First, you’ll need to make note of your monthly income and expenses.
+This will give you a clear picture of exactly how much money you have to work with.

-2. Regularly review it: it’s similarly important to regularly review your budget, this way, if your goals and priorities change, you can adjust it accordingly.
-Equally, if you find that you’re getting more disposable income, you might be able to pay more into your savings.
+- Review regularly: It’s also key to regularly review your budget.
+This way, if your goals and priorities change, you can adjust it accordingly.
+Equally, if you find that you have more disposable income, you might be able to pay more into your savings.

 2. Build an emergency fund

-By implementing the above budgeting tips, you’ll be able to work towards building a substantial emergency fund.
-And, if you have a healthy savings pot set aside, you’ll have peace of mind that any future financial emergencies are covered.
+By implementing the budgeting tips above, you’ll be able to work towards building an essential emergency fund.
+If you can build a healthy savings pot, you’ll have added peace of mind that you’ve got a portion of money set aside to help cover financial emergencies in the future.

-You’ll find that if you get into the habit of saving regularly (even if it is just a small amount here and there) your savings pot will soon fill up.
+Once you get into the habit of saving regularly (even if it is just a small amount here and there), your savings pot will soon grow over time.

 3. Set up automatic payments or reminders